—Alexander Pope, "Eloisa to Abelard", as quoted by Mary Svevo.

 Lost Love Montage: Plot justified, with the memory-erasing procedure causing Joel to relive his memories of Clementine and realize why he fell in love with her in the first place.
 As part of the Deconstruction, some downright bitter memories appear as well.

-Manic Pixie Dream Girl: Clementine.
-Lampshaded ("I'm not a concept, Joel.
-I'm just a fucked-up girl looking for my own peace of mind"), and a Deconstructed Character Archetype insofar as it shows what happens once the novelty of the Manic Pixie Dream Girl wears off and the meaning of the words becomes apparent.
-It also subverts a common element of the Manic Pixie Dream Girl, in that it is usually inexplicable that the free-spirited girl would be so interested in the quiet, reserved guy.
+Manic Pixie Dream Girl: Subverted and thoroughly deconstructed with Clementine.
+As a Deconstructed Character Archetype she shows what happens once the novelty of the Manic Pixie Dream Girl wears off and the meaning of the term becomes apparent.
+It also subverts a common element of the trope, in that it's usually inexplicable that the free-spirited girl would be so interested in the quiet, reserved guy.
 At the beginning of the movie it seems like Clementine is fascinated by Joel for no reason, but it's actually that her subconscious is influencing her with the forgotten remnants of her feelings for him when they were together.
 When we see their real first meeting, she is interested in him initially but quickly gets bored, forcing him to work to make a relationship happen.

 Clementine — which means "merciful.""Oh my darlin' Clementine...
 You are lost and gone forever..."
 The fruit may have been part of what led them to make her dye her hair orange, and also informed Joel's nickname for her.